 Taking a loan to buy a new asset generally has a neutral effect on equity because the value of the asset and the loan are generally equivalent.
 Equity will go up as the business gradually pays off the loan.

 Where equity is recorded and how it’s reported

 Owner’s equity is recorded at the bottom of the balance sheet, after the assets and liabilities.
 It’s calculated at the end of each accounting period and will form part of your end-of-year financial statements.

-Owner’s equity is also reported in the statement of owners equity.
-This is another of the four major financial statements produced as part of globally recognized International Financial Reporting Standards.
+Owner’s equity is also reported in the statement of changes in equity.
+This is another of the four major financial statements produced as part of globally recognised International Financial Reporting Standards.